 Understanding Purpose Drives Successful Design Decisions Throughout the Project

 The UXD Stack works because decisions at every layer rely on a complete understanding of the level above.
 When that approach follows all the way through the project, every design decision will trace back to the top where the business goals are defined.

 The more you understand about the nature of your client’s business, the better suited you’ll be for success.
 Keeping the client’s purpose in mind will help your design decisions from resembling the warning of Jurassic Park: “… your scientists were so preoccupied with whether or not they could, they didn’t stop to think if they should.”

 In the next post on this topic, we’ll survey means to identify and better understand our audience, the people who interact with our designs.

 We use the UXD Stack at Credera to solve our clients’ toughest problems.
 From top to bottom, the stack ensures that business needs, user experience, and technology solutions work together to exceed our goals.
-If you’re interested in learning how the UXD Stack applies to your current project, please visit our website to get in touch with the Credera User Experience team.
+If you’re interested in learning how the UXD Stack applies to your current project, please visit our website to get in touch with the Credera Experience Design team.